kvbc/lamp/README.md

 # Lamp

-Minecraft Carpet standalone vanilla command-block CPU generator
+Minecraft Carpet standalone turing-complete vanilla command-block CPU generator

 Programs are written in JSON, so it is possible to create a compiler for it (just in theory 😳)